xenomeno/BlackJack/README.md

 # BlackJack

-Lua implementation of Monte Carlo(Exploring Starts) for the Black Jack version described in the book Reinforcement Learning: An Introduction(Sutton & Barto)
+Lua implementation of Monte Carlo(Exploring Starts), On-Policy and Off-Policy for the Black Jack version described in the book Reinforcement Learning: An Introduction(Sutton & Barto).
+Added support for single state value estimation via Off-Policy algorithm both using Ordinary and Weighted Sampling.

 Sample output from ZeroBrane Lua IDE